 Emma Thompson, founding marketing manager at Jaxery

 Did the founder come from a difficult background?
 Perhaps you changed a customer’s life with your unique product.
-Delve further into stories like this and turn them into a press release, and the human element will no doubt land with the press, and your start-up can ride on the back of having given this story away.
+Delve further into stories like this and turn them into a press release.
+The human element will no doubt land with the press, and your start-up can ride on the back of having given this story away.

 Sean Carroll, Founder and Director of Vixen Digital

-Of course, you must follow all of the basic Public Relations strategies that we’ve been doing for so long, like brainstorming story ideas, writing press releases, and distributing the news to all relevant media who might have an interest in covering your story.
-You have to try and find the most interesting stories, use words that will shine a positive light on your company, and get ahead of negative stories if they are going to happen.
+Of course, you must follow all of the basic public relations strategies that we’ve been doing for so long, like brainstorming story ideas, writing press releases and distributing the news to all relevant media who might have an interest in covering your story.
+You have to try to find the most interesting stories, use words that will shine a positive light on your company and get ahead of negative stories if they are going to happen.